 IFRS 9 – Financial Instruments

-IFRS 9 implies changes in how financial assets are classified and measured.
-An impairment model is introduced that is based on anticipated credit losses instead of occurred losses and changes in principles for hedge accounting for the purpose, among other things, of simplifying and increasing agreement with the company’s internal risk management strategies.
-The standard replaces IAS 39 Financial Instruments: Recognition and measurement.
+IFRS 9 implied changes in how financial assets are classified and measured.
+An impairment model has been introduced that is based on anticipated credit losses instead of occurred losses and changes in principles for hedge accounting for the purpose, among other things, of simplifying and increasing agreement with the company’s internal risk management strategies.
+The standard replaced IAS 39 Financial Instruments: Recognition and measurement.

 Classification of financial assets and liabilities

-The Group’s assessment is that the new categories of financial assets introduced with IFRS 9 will not have any material impact on the reporting of accounts receivable, loans receivable, investments in securities and shares managed on a fair value basis.
-As at December 31, 2017, there were no financial assets held for long-term purposes.
+The new categories of financial assets introduced with IFRS 9 have not had any material impact on the reporting of accounts receivable, loans receivable, investments in securities and shares managed on a fair value basis.
+As at December 31, 2018, there were no financial assets held for long-term purposes.
 According to IFRS 9, these assets are qualified in the category fair value through other comprehensive income.
 The consequence of this is that all restatements are recognized in other comprehensive income, no impairment losses are recognized in the result and no restatements are reclassified to the result at divestment.

 Impairment of financial assets and contract assets

-IFRS 9 replaces the “incurred loss model” with an “expected credit loss model”.
-The new impairment model shall be applied on financial assets valued at amortised cost or at fair value through other comprehensive income besides investments in equity instruments (shares and participations) and contract assets.
+IFRS 9 replaced the “incurred loss model” with an “expected credit loss model”.
+The new impairment model is applied on financial assets valued at amortised cost or at fair value through other comprehensive income besides investments in equity instruments (shares and participations) and contract assets.